Where do campers live?

 What if a camper gets sick or injured at camp?

 Nashoba has a fully equipped health center with registered nurses on site 24/7.
 If your child requires being seen by a physician or stays overnight in the health center a camp nurse will contact the parent to review the child’s needs.
 Nashoba prides itself on great communication with parents.
 Our area offers three high quality medical hospitals all within a 35 minutes drive.

-Homesickness is a naturally occurring experience one which we talk a lot openly about at camp.
+Homesickness is a naturally occurring experience and one which we talk openly about at camp.
 We spend a great deal of time training our mature cabin staff on how best to help campers cope with homesickness.
 It is a personal and private matter that we handle professionally and compassionately on an individual basis.
 We are always happy to help you work through this and have a successful camp experience away from home.
 New camp parents may want to read Dr. Christoper Thurber’s book on homesickness titled The Summer Camp Handbook

 , available at Barnes and Noble bookstore.

 Campers will make their personalized schedule every Sunday for the week ahead after an orientation period.
 We offer five one-hour activities Monday through Saturday.
 Sunday is a quieter day that offers afternoon classes, a fantastic cookout out on the lawn and campfire skits until sunset down on the shore of Crescent Lake.